bcbio/bcbio-nextgen/docs/contents/configuration.rst

     - Paired (typically somatic, tumor-normal) variant calling is currently supported by vardict, freebayes, mutect2, mutect (see disclaimer below), scalpel (indels only) and varscan.
-See ``phenotype`` below for how to pair tumor and normal samples.
+See the pipeline documentation on :ref:`cancer-calling` for details on pairing tumor and normal samples.
+    - You can generate both somatic and germline calls for paired tumor-normal samples using different sets of callers.
+The pipeline documentation on calling :ref:`somatic-w-germline-variants` details how to do this.
-    - Selecting mutect (SNP caller) can also be combined by indels from scalpel or sid and combine the output.
+    - mutect, a SNP-only caller, can be combined with indels from scalpel or sid.
 Mutect operates in both tumor-normal and tumor-only modes.
       In tumor-only mode the indels from scalpel will reflect all indels in the sample, as there is currently no way of separating the germline from somatic indels in tumor-only mode.
--  ``mark_duplicates`` Identify and remove variants [true, false] If true, will perform streaming duplicate marking with `samblaster`_ for paired reads and `biobambam's bammarkduplicates`_ for single end reads.
--  ``recalibrate`` Perform base quality score recalibration on the aligned BAM file.
-Defaults to false, no recalibration. [false, gatk]
--  ``realign`` Perform realignment around indels on the aligned BAM file.
-Defaults to no realignment since realigning callers like FreeBayes and GATK HaplotypeCaller handle this as part of the calling process. [false, gatk]
+- ``indelcaller`` For the MuTect SNP only variant caller it is possible to add calls from an indelcaller such as scalpel, pindel and somatic indel detector (for Appistry MuTect users only).
+Currently an experimental option that adds these indel calls to MuTect's SNP-only output.
+Only one caller supported.
+   Omit to ignore. [scalpel, pindel, sid, false]
 - ``effects`` Method used to calculate expected variant effects.
 Defaults to `snpEff`_ and `Ensembl variant effect predictor (VEP)`_ is also available with support for `dbNSFP`_ annotation, when downloaded using